 Is Adobe Crowdsourcing a New Logo?

-The competition is being run by Adobe Creative Juices, a community ‘powered by Adobe’ aimed at a UK and Irish creative community.
+The competition is being run by Adobe Creative Juices, a community ‘powered by Adobe’ aimed at the UK and Irish creative community.
 Graphic designers are being asked to design the new Creative Juices logo with the winning entry receiving an Adobe CS5 product.
 In return, they promise that the winning logo will be “seen everywhere.”

 The competition can be found on the Creative Juices Facebook page as well as in the March issue of the Creative Juices newsletter.
 This happens to be the same newsletter that includes the article Should You Work For Free, a post by Jessica Hische, the New York-based graphic designer behind the fantastic Should I work For Free flowchart that has been making its way around the web.
 Follow the chart, and the answer for wheather you should enter the Adobe competition is “NO. This is the most toxic line of bullshit anyone will ever feed you.”